-Among other audit procedures applied, we involved our internal specialists to assist us in the assessment of the key assumptions and methods used by Company management, primarily in determining the fair value of property, plant and equipment, and intangible assets with definite useful lives.
+For business combinations in 2021 for which the Company completed the definitive allocation of the purchase price among the net assets acquired, among other procedures, we involved our internal valuation specialists to assist in the assessment of the key assumptions and methodology used by the Company management, primarily in determining the fair value of property, plant and equipment, and intangible assets with definite and indefinite useful lives.

-We also assessed the key assumptions used by management, with regard to the annual growth rates and projections of production costs, along with other key assumptions used in valuing intangible assets based on publicly available information obtained from market participants and the relevant industry trends.
+We also assessed the key assumptions used by management, with regard to the annual growth rates and cost projections, along with other key assumptions used in measuring the fair value of intangible assets and we compared them with publicly available information obtained from market participants and relevant industry trends.

-We obtained the business plans that the Company used as a basis to determine its future cash flow estimates for the valuation of intangible assets.
+We obtained the business plans that the Company used as a basis to determine its future cash flow estimates for the fair value measurement of intangible assets.